gogetdata/ggd-recipes/docs/source/index.rst

 ggd consists of:
 ++++++++++++++++

-- a `repository of recipes <https://github.com/gogetdata/ggd-recipes>`_ hosted on Github
+- a `repository of data recipes <https://github.com/gogetdata/ggd-recipes>`_ hosted on Github
 - a `command line interface (cli) <https://github.com/gogetdata/ggd-cli>`_ to communicate with the ggd system
 - a continually growing list of genomic recipes to provide quick and easy access to processed genomic data using the ggd cli tool